 Dr. Svend Aage Mortensen showed that daily Coenzyme Q10 supplements can improve the symptoms and the survival of chronic heart patients.
 That’s what his Q-Symbio study was all about.

 Dr. Mortensen – he was my friend and fellow researcher — used Coenzyme Q10 supplements as an Also called adjuvant treatment and adjunctive treatment, adjunct treatment is additional treatment together with conventional medical treatment.
-Adjunct treatment is the use of daily Coenzyme Q10 supplementation together with conventional medical treatment for heart failure, diabetes, hypertension, degenerative diseases, and low-energy syndrome diseases.... to the conventional The Mayo Clinic defines heart failure, also known as congestive heart failure and/or chronic heart failure, as the failure of the heart muscle to pump blood to the body adequately.
+Adjunct treatment is the use of daily Coenzyme Q10 supplementation together with conventional medical treatment for heart failure, diabetes, hypertension, degenerative diseases, and low-energy syndrome diseases....
+Read more about this term to the conventional The Mayo Clinic defines heart failure, also known as congestive heart failure and/or chronic heart failure, as the failure of the heart muscle to pump blood to the body adequately.
 In other words, heart failure is not a heart attack, and it is not death from heart disease, which its name might seem to imply.
-Heart failure is a condition... treatment.
+Heart failure is a condition...
+Read more about this term treatment.
 What he was doing was preventing the patients from falling into a condition that he called “the energy-starved heart.”

 He also used Coenzyme Q10 supplements as a bridge to heart transplantation.
 He found that a funny thing happened.
 Many of the patients scheduled for heart transplantation could be taken off of the transplantation list after supplementing with Coenzyme Q10.